ios1ph/BitMono/docs/source/configuration/protections.rst

 	      "Enabled": true
 	    },
 	    {
-	      "Name": "BitMono", // This is going to be executed last because its a Packer, even if you put this before AntiILdasm it going to be called last anyway.
+	      "Name": "ObscuraX", // This is going to be executed last because its a Packer, even if you put this before AntiILdasm it going to be called last anyway.
 	      "Enabled": true
 	    }
 	  ]